Haplogroup G-M285: STR marker value clusters

 There exist two distinctive European-ancestry Ashkenazi Jewish clusterings within G1a1 and G1c and a distinctive G1a Kazakh cluster—all three based on short tandem repeat (STR) marker values.
 Men in the Jewish G1c cluster have a value of 12 at STR marker DYS446 which is several values lower than almost all G persons, but the other two groups lack one specific marker value as an identifier.
 When approximately 30 or more STR markers are available when comparing samples, members in each of the three groups are easily ascertained.
-One of the distinctive European-ancestry G1c Ashkenazi Jewish STR marker value combinations is found also in an Iraqi Jew in one research study.
-See also page covering Jews with Haplogroup G (Y-DNA).
+One of the distinctive European-ancestry G1c Ashkenazi Jewish STR marker value combinations is also found in an Iraqi Jew in one research study.
+See also the page covering Jews with Haplogroup G (Y-DNA).

-Among available 67-marker G1 STR samples, the Ashkenazi G1a1 Jewish cluster represents the closest relatives to the Kazakh G1a cluster based on similarity of STR marker values.
+Among the available 67-marker G1 STR samples, the Ashkenazi G1a1 Jewish cluster represents the closest relatives to the Kazakh G1a cluster based on similarity of STR marker values.

 The Ashkenazi G1c cluster is only distantly related to the Ashkenazi G1a1 cluster, and the G1c Ashkenazi cluster has nearest relatives instead among diverse Europeans.

 Migrations of G1 persons

 The concentration of G1 found today in Iran and adjoining territory to its west suggests, but does not prove, this same area was the site of G1 origin.
 Due to the lengthy age of G1, distant migrations of small numbers of G1 persons could have occurred at any time during the historical period through a variety of types of population movements.
-It would be speculative to assume how the Ashkenazi G1 clusters or the Kazakh G1 clusters of men arrived in northeastern Europe and Kazakhstan respectively.
+It would be speculative to assume how the Ashkenazi G1 clusters of men arrived in northeastern Europe.

+Argyn tribe has arrived to modern Northern and Central Kazakhstan from Central Asia, according to their genealogies and legends.
+Genetic studies seem to prove this.